adatao/visual-ddf/README.md

   * Run `./scripts/install_adaviz.sh` to clone and compile adaviz.
   * Run `npm run dev` to start vddf-server on port 5001.

+### Chrome Extension Development ###

+Chrome extension is auto built when you run `npm run dev`.
+You can [load the extension](https://developer.chrome.com/extensions/getstarted#unpacked) from `build/chrome`.

+**Important**: in development mode, you will need to configure the extension to use local vddf-server.
+Please visit the Chrome Extension page, then click on **Options** link and set VDDF Server to `http://localhost:5001`.

 ### Deployment  ###

   * Run `npm run build` to build all assets for production